zivlakmilos/magicbook/README.md

 ## Navigation

-You can use the liquid `navigation` variable to creating links between pages.
-This is mostly used for `html` builds, where something like this liquid markup is added to the layout file.
+You can use the liquid `navigation` variable to create links that guides the reader through the pages.
+This is mostly used for `html` builds, where the liquid markup is used in the layout file.

 ```liquid
 {% if navigation.prev %}